 The student will request a meeting with the instructor, giving notice that the appeal process is initiated.
 If a mutually satisfactory understanding is reached, the process is concluded.
 If not, the student may proceed to Step II.

 The student may consult with an adviser regarding the appeal.
 The adviser will attempt to mediate between the student and instructor.
 If a mutually satisfactory understanding is reached, the appeal process is concluded.
 If not, the student may proceed to Step III.

-The student may appeal to the dean/director of the appropriate division within five (5) working days of completing Step II.
-The dean/director will request a written statement from the student prior to the conference indicating the basis for the appeal.
+The student may appeal to the dean of the appropriate division within five (5) working days of completing Step II.
+The dean will request a written statement from the student prior to the conference indicating the basis for the appeal.

-The dean/director will then assume a mediating role, convening a conference with the student, instructor, and anyone else believed capable of assisting in reaching a resolution.
+The dean will then assume a mediating role, convening a conference with the student, instructor, and anyone else believed capable of assisting in reaching a resolution.
 The conference must occur within ten (10) working days.
-The dean/director will provide a written response to the student, instructor, and Vice President for Learning and Student Services within ten (10) working days following the conference.
+The dean will provide a written response to the student, instructor, and Vice President for Learning and Student Services within ten (10) working days following the conference.

-In the event a division director is the instructor of issue in the appeal, the Vice President for Learning and Student Services will appoint another director to mediate.
+In the event a dean is the instructor of issue in the appeal, the Vice President for Learning and Student Services will appoint another dean to mediate.

 If either party is not satisfied with the recommendation, the process may proceed to Step IV.

 A written appeal is made to the Vice President for Learning and Student Services within five (5) working days of receiving the response written in Step III.
 The Vice President will then conduct an inquiry involving all parties within ten (10) working days.
 A decision will be rendered based on the inquiry and reported in writing to both parties within fifteen (15) days of receiving the appeal.